-- On entry to the school, and in each subsequent year of education in the school, it is the parents' responsibility to inform Dollar Academy, using the annual short health and consent form, of any allergies.
-This information should include all allergies, previous serious allergic reactions, any history of anaphylaxis and details of all prescribed medication. - Parents must ensure their children are educated about their allergies and how to recognise allergy symptoms. - Parents should also ensure that children with potentially serious allergies can administer, when prescribed, an Auto Adrenaline Injector (AAI) pen (age appropriate to be discussed with parent / School Nurse). - Parents must supply a copy of their child's Allergy Action Plan (BSACI plans preferred) to school.
-If there is no Allergy Action Plan, this should be developed as soon as possible, in collaboration with a healthcare professional e.g. School Nurse / GP / allergy specialist/ paediatrician. - Parents are responsible for ensuring any required medication is supplied, in date, in original packaging, and replaced as necessary.

-- Parents are requested to keep the school up to date with any changes in allergy management.
-The Allergy Action Plan should be updated by parents accordingly. - Pupils with potentially serious allergies, who do not carry their emergency care plans and any treatment (i.e. AAIs), will not be allowed to attend school trips.
+- On entry to the school, and in each subsequent year of education in the school, it is the parents' responsibility to inform Dollar Academy, using the "Annual Short Health and Consent Form", of any allergies their child has.
+This information should include all allergies, previous allergic reactions, any history of anaphylaxis and details of all prescribed medication as treatment. - Parents must ensure their children are educated about their allergies (age appropriate), how to recognise allergy symptoms and the importance of their allergy plans. - Parents should also ensure that children with potentially serious allergies can administer, when prescribed, an Auto Adrenaline Injector (AAI) pen (age appropriate). - Parents must supply a copy of their child's Allergy Action Plan (BSACI plans preferred) to school.
+If there is no Allergy Action Plan, this should be developed as soon as possible, in collaboration with a healthcare professional e.g. GP / allergy specialist/paediatrician/ school nurse.
+Parents are wholly responsible for ensuring any required allergy medication is supplied, in date, in original packaging, and replaced as necessary. - Parents are requested to keep the school up to date with any changes in allergy management.
+The Allergy Action Plan should be updated by parents accordingly. - PLEASE NOTE = Pupils with potentially serious allergies, who do not carry their emergency care plans and any prescribed treatment with them (i.e. AAIs), will not be allowed to attend school trips.